Jacobites, Clearance and Scots

 Along with visiting the historical remains of an integral part of Scotland’s history, participants of the field school received training in historical research, historic map analysis, archaeological field survey, monument recording, GIS training, Photographic survey and Historic Building survey.

-The 2017 field school will continue the work carried out in 2015 and 2016 and will provide the same training as previously.
-It will be based in the Perthshire and Tayside region of the Central Highlands, with accommodation provided in Glen Tilt, near Blair Atholl.
-We will be staying in a traditional, luxury, hunting lodge on the Atholl Estate, providing a great opportunity to experience the Scottish Highlands.
+The 2020 field school will continue the work carried out in 2015 to 2019 and will provide the same training as previously.
+It will be based in the Perthshire and Tayside region of the Central Highlands, with accommodation provided at the Faskally Holiday Park, providing a great opportunity to experience the Scottish Highlands.

-As part of this field school we will be delivering a series of community events including a free guided tour and site open day to help allow people to become actively involved in their local heritage.
+As part of this project we will be delivering a series of community events including a free guided tour and open days to help allow people to become actively involved in their local heritage.
 We have launched a new funding page to help support this project, and to help deliver a series of community events following the completion of the field school.
 You can help support the project and receive some fantastic rewards in doing so, visit our Support pages to find out more.

 "I came to gain more experience in survey and to learn GIS, and I did.
 The staff are so friendly, knowledgeable, and understanding, it never felt uncomfortable asking questions."